openid/eKYC-IDA/openid-connect-4-identity-assurance.md

    * Editorial improvements
    * Improved JSON schema (alignment with spec and bug fix)

-   -10

-   * `verified_claims` element within request may contain one or more objects

    -09

    * `verified_claims` element may contain one or more verified claims objects